thegooddocsproject/request-for-comment/Accepted-RFCs/RFC-012-internal-knowledge-base.md

 * Allows contributors to dump critical or needed info in a place that keeps them from being a bus number
 * Has some sense of discipline/oversight to keep it from becoming disorganized or discordant

+This is internal-facing material, which is about the audience, and not about privacy.
+We should assume all information is publicly viewable, just intended to be viewed by those with working group context.
+Our template/product users wouldn't need to know this stuff, but there's no reason to hide it.

 ## Motivation

 We don't have a good way to share information to use contributors, or a common places where information can live and grow.
 This was mentioned by multiple people during our recent retrospectives.